 The upper station of the Kyiv funicular is right next to the Monastery, but I preferred taking it the other way.
 Instead I went down to the beautiful St. Andrew’s Church, closed when I arrived, and down the winding street called St. Andrew’s Descent.
 This is a touristy part of town but it doesn’t really matter.
 At the bottom of the descent I found my way back to the lower station of the Kyiv funicular and took it to the top.

 From here one may go for a walk in the park on Volodymyrska Hill.
 Actually there are parks stretching along the west bank of the Dnieper for several kilometres.
 From here you can have a look at the huge Friendship of Nations Arch and walk down to the cultural centre called Ukrainian House.

 This walk stops at another memorial, somewhat unofficial looking but nonetheless important with regards to modern Ukrainian history.
 It is called the Memory site of the Heroes of the Heavenly Hundred activists of the Revolution of Dignity 2013-2014.
 It commemorates the victims from the Maidan demonstrations during that period.

 The cave monastery

 There are several other points of interest marked on the map.
-I took a bus south to the Kiev Pechersk Lavra, the cave monastery overlooking the river.
-It is a huge complex and is combining with St. Sophia’s in making up Kiev’s inscription on the UNESCO World Heritage List.
+I took a bus south to the Kyiv Pechersk Lavra, the cave monastery overlooking the river.
+It is a huge complex and is combining with St. Sophia’s in making up Kyiv’s inscription on the UNESCO World Heritage List.
 Apart from the large Uspenskyi Cathedral there are several museums worth looking into on the Upper Lavra area.
 I would recommend the Refectory, a lovely place with a combined chapel and former dining room with extravagant paintings in the ceiling.